 Pixieset ranks its plans by the amount of storage used.
 This ranges from 3 GB on the free accounts to unlimited on the Ultimate Plan.
 In the same way, video upload ranges from 0 to 5 hours for those same plans.

-Pixieset’s free account allows you to sell your photos, accept online payments, and give coupons and gift cards.
+Pixieset’s free account lets you sell photos, accept online payments, and give coupons and gift cards.
 Pixieset takes a 15% commission on sales on this plan.
-It includes three mobile apps for clients.
+And it includes three mobile apps for clients.

 All the other plans let you use your own custom domain and add your own branding.
-There’s no limit to mobile apps and there is no commission on sales.
+There’s no limit to mobile apps and no commission on sales.

-If you find that your chosen plan is wrong for you, you can change it at any time.
+If you find that your chosen plan is wrong for you, you can change it anytime.
 You can upgrade plans if you get more business than you thought.
 Or you can downgrade plans if you only use 50% of your storage.

 The Pixieset interface is easy to use.
 It is easy to set up the galleries.
 And things like titles, layout, and watermarking are intuitive.
 Likewise, choosing a processing lab and arranging prices is straightforward.

 The dashboard for the photographer is intuitive and well thought out.
-The range of templates isn’t overwhelming, but that can be a good thing.
+The range of templates isn’t overwhelming, but that can be good.
 Most people will find something they like.
 And they are easy on the eye with plenty of custom options.

-I think Pixieset have missed a trick with their presentation.
-It’s easy to miss the additional functionality of the Studio Manager.
-With an initial glance during my research, it wasn’t immediately obvious.
+It wasn’t immediately obvious when I initially glanced at it during my research.
 But setting up an account with each platform did point me in the right direction in the end.

-Perhaps the most notable difference with a ShootProof gallery is the music option.
+Perhaps the most notable difference with a Shootproof gallery is the music option.
 This makes music available to those viewing your galleries.
 It’s $5 per month for one genre of 115 songs.
-The genres are:
+These are the genres: